 The fruit is a hybrid between bitter orange and citron.
 It is unclear the origin of the lemon, but it may have originally been cultivated in Northwest India.
 From India it was disbursed by Arab traders to the Middle East when that entire region was known as Mesopotamia.
 The lemon was introduced into Spain and North Africa sometime between the years 1000 and 1200 CE.
 It was found in Palestine by the Crusaders who distributed the fruit through Europe.

-The color of a lemon is a bright, Pantone shade of yellow, with a touch of light green.
+The color of a lemon is a bright, Pantone shade of true yellow, with a touch of light green.
 While yellow is a joyful and vibrant color, it is slightly subdued, spacious.
 Yellow is a color for living rooms and common areas, communal spaces where the color can promote a welcoming, light air, that simultaneously provides intellectual illumination and solace.

 Lemonade braids all over the city like cascading crowns.
 There’s something painful about the taste, something real and raw in that pain.
 The trend of lemons can’t be left here with the fruit when Beyonce’s Lemonade wove a glorious yet painful story of a woman - of women, and provided an example for how to tell your story, turn your hurt into… There are times when tastes can hold us down, when the world doesn’t seem to make sense and all of your identity, your belongings, all of your beliefs are stripped from you.
 This doesn’t happen often, but it happens like lightning and the only things that holds you are things like the taste of lemons.

 They’re like Leonardo DiCaprio’s totem in Inception, the harsh, yet predictable taste of lemons, that remind you you’re not dreaming.

 Recipes with lemon:

 Arugula, avocado, sliced tomatoes (or baby tomatoes if you like), lightly salted sunflower seeds, lemon juice and a light splash of oil